Top PagerDuty Alternatives in 2026

 PagerDuty is the default on-call platform for a lot of engineering orgs, and for good reason: mature escalation policies, 750+ integrations, and ITSM depth few challengers match yet.
 But per-seat cost climbs fast once you need custom incident types, more AI Actions, or higher status page limits, and reviewers regularly flag steep renewal increases.

-The tools below do the same job PagerDuty does: alert the right on-call engineer, run the incident, and write up what happened after. incident.io, FireHydrant, and Rootly all compete directly with PagerDuty on incident response and on-call, usually at a lower entry price, though on-call add-on costs aren't always published either.
+The tools below do the same job PagerDuty does: alert the right on-call engineer, run the incident, and write up what happened after. incident.io and Rootly both compete directly with PagerDuty on incident response and on-call, usually at a lower entry price, though on-call add-on costs aren't always published either.
 Better Stack takes a different angle, bundling on-call into a broader observability platform.
 Opsgenie isn't on this list.
 Atlassian closed it to new customers in 2025, so it isn't something a PagerDuty buyer can actually adopt today.

 PagerDuty alternatives compared